-- IFRS 7 Financial Instruments: Disclosures (effective for years beginning on or after January 1, 2013): In December 2011, the IASB issued new disclosure requirements for financial assets and liabilities that (1) are offset in the statement of financial position; or (2) subject to master netting agreements or similar arrangements. - IAS 27 Separate Financial Statements (effective for years beginning on or after January 1, 2013): IAS 27 was amended as a consequence of the issuance of IFRS 10, 11 and 12.
-IAS 27 sets the standards for investments in subsidiaries, jointly controlled entities, and associates when an entity elects, or is required, to present separate non-consolidated financial statements. - IAS 28 Investments in Associates and Joint Ventures (effective for years beginning on or after January 1, 2013): IAS 28 was amended as a consequence of the issuance of IFRS 10, 11 and 12.
-IAS 28 provides additional guidance for investments in associates and sets out the requirements for the application of the equity method when accounting for investments in associates and joint ventures.
-This standard will be applied by the Company when there is joint control or significant influence over an investee. - IAS 32 Financial Instruments: Presentation (effective for years beginning on or after January 1, 2014): In December 2011, the IASB issued amendments to IAS 32.
+- IFRS 9 Financial Instruments (effective for years beginning on or after January 1, 2015): IFRS 9 introduces new requirements for classifying and measuring financial assets and provides additional guidance on the fair value option for liabilities to address the entity's own credit risk. - IAS 32 Financial Instruments: Presentation (effective for years beginning on or after January 1, 2014): In December 2011, the IASB issued amendments to IAS 32.
 The amendments clarify that an entity currently has a legally enforceable right to set-off financial assets and liabilities if that right is (1) not contingent on a future event; and (2) enforceable both in the normal course of business and in the event of default, insolvency or bankruptcy of the entity and all counterparties.